Eddiefans/hedging_agent/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Developed as part of the Financial Engineering graduation requirements at ITESO University.

 ## Acknowledgments